elozano2/HW1/README.md

 [Demo](https://github.com/elozano2/HW1)

-For this assignment, I decided to go ahead and try out the elevator
-available at the Hyatt Place located on Mac Davis Lane.
-The assignment
-asked me to record the elevator in use, making sure to record
+This assignment required me to visit an elevator and record myself using it.
-how the elevator panel looked like and how the panel itslef functioned
-when interacted with by someone.
-I was then required to analize
-the video and figure out the positives and negatives of the elevator
-and come up with solutions that could fix these negatives.
-In addition
-I was required to create a sketch of the improved design with proper
+I was then required to find what is right and wrong with the current design
+of the elevator and see if I could come up with a better design.
+Finally,
-reasoning for these changes.
-Finally, I was required to create a program that
+I was required to sketch my design and build a small application that
-shows this design in action.
-In this case, I decided to create my program in
-Processing.

-Throughout this readme, you will see it will be split into different sections.
-Each section will be based on a letter grade, where I was required to
-meet some criterea in order to achieve that letter grade.
+shows that design in action.
+This readme will be slpit based on different criterea
+for each letter grade.

 C Grade
 ===